-You can sign up for a 7-day Free Trial, which gives you access to the course without committing to payment – you have to input your card or PayPal details, but you can cancel at any time (some users have had issues with this, however – see the ‘Cons of Coursera’ section for more information on that).
+You can sign up for a 7-day Free Course Trial, which gives you access to a great course without committing to payment – you have to input your card or PayPal details, but you can cancel at any time (some users have had issues with this, however – see the ‘Cons of Coursera’ section for more information on that).

 As you can see, the courses all work the same way – with an overview, discussion forum, and the ‘grades’ section to see when assignments are due.

-As you can see here with this specific course, the assignments are retrieved from email data from an open source project, and you need to commit to a live session guided by video lectures.
+As you can see here with this specific course, the assignment is retrieved from email data from an open source project, and you need to commit to a live session guided by a video lecture.

 What if you want to study for a whole degree with Coursera – how does it work?

 If you click on a specific degree, the overview allows you to see the degree aims, the benefits of the course, information about the university providing it, as well as important information like the time period you have to complete it, and how much it costs.

 You have to apply for more information, which may help you to make your decision.